MicrosoftDocs/VBA-Docs/Office-F1-Landing/about-compressing-the-data-in-a-text-memo-or-hyperlink-field-access-vbaac10-chm4.md

 ---
-title: Acerca de la compresión de datos del campo Texto, Memo o Hipervínculo, Access [vbaac10.chm4991]
+title: About compressing the data in a Text, Memo, or Hyperlink field, Access [vbaac10.chm4991]
 keywords: vbaac10.chm4991
 f1_keywords:
 - vbaac10.chm4991